 Relationship, family and sexual violence is a topic that some people may find difficult or confronting.
 Everyone has a right to respect and safety in all relationships.
-If you are worried about unhealthy, abusive or violent behaviour in any of your relationships, see the list of services under ‘Support’ below.
+If you are worried about unhealthy, abusive or violent behaviour in any of your relationships, see the list of services under ‘Support and assistance’ below.

 Young people live free from relationship, family and sexual violence.

 Young people are disproportionately affected by relationship, family and sexual violence.
 The Youth Safety Strategy provides a framework for action to prevent and address this violence.
 The Strategy complements the South Australian Government's A Right to Safety, the next phase of the Women's Safety Strategy.
 It builds upon the work of the women’s sector, which has achieved significant progress towards preventing and responding to violence against women.

 The Youth Safety Strategy recognises the unique experiences of young people who may experience and/or engage in relationship family and sexual violence.
 The strategy is informed by young people and government and non-government stakeholders and provides a summary of the feedback and recommendations necessary to overcome the issues and gaps identified.

 To turn this Youth Safety Strategy into action, we will: